SharePoint 2010 Content Type Hub

 The Site Columns and Content Types referenced in the posts Creating Site Columns Programmatically via XML and Creating Content Types Programmatically via XML are going to be used in the Hub, because they will serve us as examples of Content Types to be published.

 Note: Just deploy the Site Columns using the script provided.
-Use another approach for deploying the Content Types, according to this post SharePoint Lesson Series – Lesson 2 – Content Types – Part I (not migrated yet.
-Ask me for the material if you are interested.)
+Use another approach for deploying the Content Types, according to this post SharePoint Lesson Series – Lesson 2 – Content Types – Part I.

 Once these objects are created, start publishing the Content Types.
 This task can be done manually or programmatically.
 I'll show you both.